(18th April 2016 – 18 miles + 2 miles from my home to path’s start)

 Dodging early shoppers and important looking people going off to important jobs, I raised my hat to His Greatness and headed out.

-I hadn’t been in Winchester for 8 years.
-On my last visit, I’d arrived on foot with my dog, Hobbes, after a two-day, 50 mile march from Amberley along the SDW.
+I hadn’t been to Winchester for 8 years.
+On my last visit, I’d arrived on foot with my dog, Hobbes, after a two-day, 50-mile march from Amberley along the SDW.
 We were both exhausted.
 We’d wild camped the previous night and I carried a heavy rucksack full of tent, sleeping bag, cooking gear and dog food.
 Hobbes carried a doggy grin.
 Two days of sniffing fence-posts, flushing pheasant, chasing rabbits, snacking on questionable morsels found on the path, galloping ahead only to hare back again, had all been enjoyable but very tiring.
 And Hobbes had found things to do too.